 Once properly processed, the audio signal is sent to the voice coil of the speaker driver via electrical lead wires.
 This produces an AC voltage across the coil.

-Electromagnetic induction states that electrical current through a conductor will produce a magnetic field.
-The AC though the voice coil, then, causes an alternating magnetic field.
+Electromagnetic induction states that an electrical current through a conductor will produce a magnetic field.
+The AC though the voice coil, then causes an alternating magnetic field.

 The varying magnetic field of the voice coil happens within the permanent magnetic field of the driver's magnets.
 This interaction causes the voice coil to oscillate in a way that mimics the audio signal waveform.

 Since the voice coil is attached to the diaphragm, the diaphragm will also move with the voice coil.

 Remember that the spider keeps the voice coil moving along the Z-axis only and, combined with the surround, limits the excursion of the diaphragm.

 So the voice coil and diaphragm move according to the audio signal.
 The movement of the diaphragm pushes and pulls the air around it and produces increases and decreases in localized pressure.